vernjan/owasp-juice-shop/level4.md

 _Order the Christmas special offer of 2014._

 You can find "Christmas special offer of 2014" in [application-configuration.json](misc/application-configuration.json).
-By comparing with the list of products (`GET /api/Product`), we can determine that "Christmas special offer of 2014" must have product ID `10`.
+By comparing with the list of products (`GET /api/Product`), you can determine that "Christmas special offer of 2014" must have product ID `10`.

 Knowing the ID, just add it to the cart: